elementary/junk/README.md

     (o.o) ---- Let's get some work done
     (")(")

-RabbitBot is a chat bot built on the [Hubot][hubot] framework.
+RabbitBot is a chat bot built on the [Hubot](https://hubot.github.com/) framework.
 It's deployed on our own Servers and provides information and support in our chatrooms on slack.

 To get RabbitBot into your Slack channel, just invite him there, he'll happily join you.